MicrosoftDocs/dynamics-365-ai/ai-docs/sales/extend-relationship-assistant-card.md

 3. **Main content area:** Shows the title of the record the card refers to, its summary, the card type, and other basic information.
 Click anywhere in this area (except for on the two buttons) to open the related item, which might be a [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] record or an email message.

 As a developer, you can create new card types according to your organizational requirements and make them available for users.

-## Prerequisites
-Review the prerequisites before you create the custom cards in your organization:

-- You must have the Package Deployer tool (packagedeployer.exe) to deploy packages.
-To download the package deployer, see [Download tools from NuGet](/dynamics365/customer-engagement/developer/download-tools-nuget)

-## Create custom action card
-The following process explains how to create a custom card:
-- **Step 1:** Download the extend Relationship assistant card type sample solution
-- **Step 2:** Build the solution (ExtPkgDeployer.sln)
-- **Step 3:** Import the package using the package deployer tool
-- **Step 4:** Verify the new card type
-- **Step 5:** Create Action card for the new card type using the Web API.
-- **Step 6:** Verify the new custom card